TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Preliminaries

 In this paper we deal with supervised learning models with classification tasks.
-We define an \emph{input space} $\calx$ as a finite set of feature vectors, an \emph{output space} $\caly$ as a set of class labels, and $P$ be the probability distribution of all data points over $\calx\times\caly$.
+We define an \emph{input space} $\calx$ as a set of feature vectors, an \emph{output space} $\caly$ as a set of class labels.
+Let $P$ be the distribution of all data points over $\calx\times\caly$.
 Then a learning algorithm seeks a function that maps a feature vector $x\in\calx$ to its class label $y\in\caly$.
+We denote by $\Dists\caly$ the set of all distributions over $\caly$.
+Then each distribution in $\Dists\caly$ can be represented as a real vector $(p_1, \ldots, p_{|\caly|})$ with $\sum_{i=1}^{|\caly|} p_i = 1$.